negue/gewd/assets/readme/markdown/README.md

                }
              }
            }
-         } as GetWorkerPayload
+         } as MarkdownServiceOptions
        },
      ]
    })
    ```
-5. copy the content of one the included workers into your created one
+6. copy the content of one the included workers into your created one

 ## Usage